Vera Bate Lombardi: Association with Coco Chanel

 Lombardi was a popular member of the British elite, who in her youth attracted the attention of a cadre of suitors.
 She was an enthusiast of the sporting life, an avid participant in the outdoor activities so favoured by the upper tier and titled members of society.
 The wealth and status enjoyed by this rarified group allowed them the means and leisure to engage in hunting and sailing and to lead lives dedicated to pleasure and self-gratification.

 Adapting the traditional clothing worn for the British sporting life to her modern vision of dress, Chanel found in Lombardi and her social set an inspirational template for design.
 Linking Lombardi's promotional value to business success, Chanel hired the thirty-seven-year-old Lombardi as public relation representative for the House of Chanel in 1920.
 It was said of Lombardi that "No one was more keenly appreciated by London high society...".
 The Chanel look worn by Lombardi was the visible daily attire, the casual yet chic style that became identified with the modern ease of the Chanel couture.
-The Lombardi/Chanel friendship was a close one, sustained over many years.
-Their formal business association, however, ended in 1930 when Lombardi left Chanel to work for couturier Edward Molyneux.
+The Lombardi–Chanel friendship was a close one, sustained over many years.
+Their formal business association ended in 1930 when Lombardi left Chanel to work for couturier Edward Molyneux.

-Lombardi in addition afforded Chanel entree into – and social acceptance by – the highest levels of British aristocracy.
+Lombardi afforded Chanel entree into – and social acceptance by – the highest levels of British aristocracy.
 It was in Monte Carlo in 1923 that Chanel was introduced by Lombardi to the vastly wealthy 2nd Duke of Westminster, Hugh Richard Arthur Grosvenor, known to his intimates as "Bendor".
 She also subsequently introduced Chanel to the Prince of Wales, Edward VIII.